-The Doctoral Dissertation is an unpublished academic work, culminating years of post-graduate, guided, independent and personal research.
-The results must be supported by knowledge and theoretical arguments obtained with methods and techniques applied with academic rigor and consistency.
-The general purposes a dissertation must have are:
+The doctoral dissertation is an unpublished academic work, culminating years of post-graduate, guided, independent and personal original research.
+The results must be supported by critical study and theoretical arguments obtained with scientific methods.
+A dissertation must have the general purposes:

-- To generate scholarly valid and reliable conclusions - To provide advancement in the field of specialization
+- To generate scholarly valid and reliable conclusions - To provide advancement in knowledge in the field of specialization

-A graduate student needs to defend successfully his doctoral dissertation to receive his Ph.D. degree.
+The PhD candidate needs to defend successfully his/her doctoral dissertation to receive his/her PhD degree.

-2. APPROVAL OF SUBJECT
+2. APPROVAL OF DETAILED PROPOSAL